gitgg021/AI-Chart-fronted/README.md

-# CC智能 BI
+# AI Chart

-This project is initialized with [CC智能 BI](https://pro.ant.design).
+This project is initialized with [AI Chart](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare